RobLukas/ConsoleProgramJava/README.md

 ## Basic project rules

 * Each student need to create a Java application using Java SE programming language.
-* Projects can be submitted till January ???, 11:59:59 PM (BitBucket server time).
+* Projects need to be submitted till January 22, 11:59:59 PM (BitBucket server time).
 All contributions made after deadline will result in failing project (hence failing course).
 * Submitting project before deadline is required to be admitted to oral exam.
 * Not submitting project before deadline will result in failing laboratories (hence failing course).
 * Subject (what the application actually does) it totally up to student.
 If for any reason student has a problem with choosing application subject, he or she can ask for assistance project verificators.